Unión de Tula

 Unión de Tula is a town and municipality, in the Sierra de Amula region of the state of Jalisco in central-western Mexico.
 The municipality covers an area of 443 km2.

 As of 2005, the municipality had a total population of 13,133.

 Population

-The average population to this day is 13,133 citizens, which includes about 6,214 males and 6,919 females.
-About 4,822 people of this population are minors, 8,311 are adults, and 2,001 of these adults are over 60 years old.
+The municipality has a population of 13,799 (2020 census), which includes 6,684 males and 7,115 females.
+About 4,664 people of this population are minors, 9,135 are adults, and 2,490 of these adults are over 60 years old.

 History

 Tula is referred to either Tula or Tvla because of the last names of the founders.
 Topete, Villaseñor, Lazcano and Arreola.
 Tula was conquered by Francisco Cortes of San Buenaventura in 1524.
 Later in 1872 a new construction began and there was a second parish church.
 Before this region was conquered by the Spanish it was populated by indigenous tribes.
 These tribes depended on Amollan Manor or Amula.
-Amollan Manor or Amula were like leaders to these people could rely on that had no idea where they were, or what to do there.
+Amollan Manor or Amula were like leaders to these people could rely on.